 Base Object

 This framework use object pooling to avoid garbage collector issues.
-Some objects, like scenes, entites, componentes, or systems (among other objects) inherit from gecko.BaseObject, which is a special object without functionality defined, but allow us to recycle our instances.
+Some objects, like scenes, entites, componentes, or systems (among other objects) inherit from gecko.BaseObject

-Every object inherited from gecko.BaseObject must be instantiated via the static method MyObject.create(), this will check his pool to get and reuse an old instance, or if no one exists create it.
-When you're done with your object, just destroy it with the instance method myObject.destroy() and it will be returned to his pool.
+, this will check his pool to get and reuse an old instance, or if no one exists create it.
+When you're done with your object, just destroy it with the instance method myObject.destroy()

-To manage how your objects are created or destroyed you can use two instance methods, init and beforeDestroy.
+To manage how your objects are created or destroyed you can use two instance methods, init

-• beforeDestroy: this method is executed before your object is destroyed, use it to clean it or do whatever you need before recycle it.
+.
+You can add some parameters to it, and this params will be passed to the create method. - beforeDestroy: this method is executed before your object is destroyed, use it to clean it or do whatever you need before recycle it.
 This methods needs to be override because is inherited from BaseObject.

 For example: